 Please think of the Teacher's Notes as a guide-not a strait jacket.
-As you know, every student is different, and you must adapt any curriculum to the specific needs of your student(s).
-We have tried to plan a reasonable amount of work for each day.
+As you know, every student is different, and you must adapt any curriculum to the specific needs of your students.
+We have tried to plan a reasonable amount of work and homework for each day.
 However, if you cannot finish all the lessons as suggested in the Teacher's Notes, please adapt them and omit some days as you find necessary.
-If your student(s) needs more time for the writing assignments, then allow that time.
-Always keep in mind your primary goal: to encourage your student(s) to appropriate the power of the Holy Spirit as he or she develops Christ-like habits.
+If your students need more time for the writing assignments, then allow that time.
+Always keep in mind your primary goal: to encourage your students to appropriate the power of the Holy Spirit as they develop Christlike habits.

-It is important that you read through ALL the teacher's notes for the lesson before you begin each one.
+It is important that you read through all the teacher's notes for the lesson before you begin each one.

 There are several different options for handling the inductive Bible studies in each lesson.
-It is good to use all of these methods at different times, as 7th, 8th and 9th grade students enjoy variety.
+It is good to use all of these methods at different times, as junior high students enjoy variety.